-Tees Valley Combined Authority – helping to develop and implement an ICT strategy.
-The TVCA unites the five local authorities of on key decisions that affect Tees Valley, strengthening the area and accelerate economic growth.
+Tees Valley Combined Authority – helping to develop and implement ICT and Digital strategies.
+The TVCA unites the five local authorities on key decisions that affect Tees Valley, strengthening the area and accelerate economic growth.

 Northumberland Estates – working to develop an approach to technology that supports its diversification away from historic income streams by putting property investment, development and management at its core, while retaining significant enterprises such as farming, forestry and tourism.

 South Tyneside Council – Supporting their bid for the Local Full Fibre Network Challenge Fund, a government capital grant programme, as part of wave 3.
 The LFFN Programme aims to stimulate commercial investment in full fibre networks across the whole of UK landscape, including rural and urban locations, by demonstrating approaches that encourage additional private investment and by making sustainable commercial deployments viable.